orochigalois/DEroadmap/BigQuery.md

-# do i need to add index in big query table to get a faster query speed?
+### Do i need to add index in big query table to get a faster query speed?

 No, you do not need to add traditional indexes in BigQuery.
 BigQuery is a columnar, distributed data warehouse that automatically optimizes query performance through its architecture.
 It handles data storage and retrieval differently from traditional relational databases.